Ayisha-789/EDU-PULSE/docs/SPEC.md

 **Which are our domain decisions:**
 The 100% mastery requirement, concept-wise evaluation, and the decision to send a concept back for targeted revision are specific to our EDU-PULSE agent.

+**Why it helps:**
+Each file has a clear responsibility, so different team members can work on different parts without changing the whole workflow.

 ## 11. What this deliberately does not do
 1. **It does not create a full study timetable or daily schedule.**